iseqqavoq/APSIS-Pro-for-WP/readme.txt

 3. Widget settings

 == Changelog ==
+= 1.0.6 =
+* Added feature to be able to change API url
+* Added https support
+* Minified the js files
+* Fixed notice that showed up, when in debug mode.
+* Modified error handling.
 = 1.0.5 =
 * Fixed issue with form not submitting for logged out users.
 = 1.0.4 =